Learn

 • “Excel formulas”

 Triggering top-of-the-funnel content for this search intent can be a great SEO strategy.
-For certain queries like “how to design a content calendar,” it could be beneficial to add video elements, as Google will favor content that includes videos.
+For specific queries, like “how to design a content calendar,” adding video elements could be beneficial, as Google will favor content that includes videos.

 #3 Investigational

 With this search intent, people are looking to make a purchase.
-They’re past the informational stage of the research but are yet to make a final choice.
-Users can be found comparing products and looking for reviews to find the best solution for their requirements.
+They’re past the research's informational stage but have yet to make a final choice.
+These users want to compare products and read reviews to find the best solution for their requirements.
 This is where you should deploy bottom-of-the-funnel content.

 notion vs. airtable google search result